Bachelor of Arts (BA) Degree with a Major in Civil and Environmental Engineering and a Major Concentration in Civil Engineering

 Departmental Honor, Award, and Scholarship Opportunities

 - Distinction in Research and Creative Work: The Department of Civil and Environmental Engineering will recognize graduating seniors for outstanding creative contributions with the award of Distinction in Research and Creative Work.
 The Department recognizes this award as being a significant honor.
 As such, it will be awarded to no more than 20% of a graduating class (rounded up to next whole number).
 This award shall be given for significant contributions in research, design, and creative projects beyond class assignments (except CEVE 499).
 Generally, it is expected that the student recipients will have performed research/design for a minimum of two academic segments (one segment = one academic year or one summer) during their undergraduate career (either for credit or pay).
 It may be given for one outstanding piece of work for consistent meaningful contributions made over the course of an undergraduate career.
-All majors (BA and BS) with a GPA of 3.30 or higher in all courses completed at Rice are eligible and will be considered for this distinction in the spring prior to their graduation.
+All majors (BA and BS) are eligible and will be considered for this distinction in the spring prior to their graduation.

 - Rice Global Forum: Rice Global Forum (RGF) is an engineering and construction industry funded center which is in its second decade of operation.
 It was founded by Ahmad Durrani, past chair of Civil and Environmental Engineering at Rice.
 RGF funds and facilitates interaction with the engineering and construction industry, particularly oil and gas related work.
 RGF funds $25,000 worth of scholarships every year.
 In addition, RGF also consistently sponsors and supports Engineers Without Borders (EWB) and has donated to other student clubs as well in addition to holding an engineering design competition every year in February during National Engineers Week.